Dear Classmates and Friends/Family/ Guests of the Wonderful Class of ‘ 71:

 12:00 Noon – 4:00 PM: Free time

-2:00 PM – 2:30 PM: Tour of Chapin Library Rare Books Special Collections hosted by Rich Casden.
+2:00 PM – 2:30 PM: Tour of Chapin Library Rare Books Special Collections hosted by Rich Casden; Sawyer Library, 4th floor.
 Pre-registration required.
 Attendee list available at Reunion HQ.

-2:45 PM – 3:15 PM: Tour of Chapin Library Rare Books Special Collections hosted by Rich Casden.
+2:45 PM – 3:15 PM: Tour of Chapin Library Rare Books Special Collections hosted by Rich Casden; Sawyer Library, 4th floor.
 Pre-registration required.
 Attendee list available at Reunion HQ.

 4:30 PM – 5:30 PM: Classmate Memorial Service.
 Shared memories of classmates we’ve lost since our 45th Reunion including a video loop, as well as recognition of all our deceased classmates.
 Piano accompaniment by Bob Eyre.
 Brooks-Rogers Recital Hall in the Bernhard Music Center, adjacent to Chapin Hall.

-7:00 PM – 9:00 PM: Informal buffet dinner in Class Tent, with recognition and thanks to Class members.
+6:00 PM – 8:30 PM: Cocktails and informal buffet dinner in Class Tent, with recognition and thanks to Class members.
+Casual attire suggested.